Papa's Got a Brand New Bag (album)

 Papa's Got a Brand New Bag is a compilation album by American musician James Brown.
 It consists of songs taken from albums throughout his career with King Records.
 Also included are "Papa's Got a Brand New Bag" (previously released as a single) and "Have Mercy Baby" (first released on the compilation Good, Good, Twistin' and later as a single).
 The album was released in 1965, by King.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated September 11, 1965, peaking at No. 26 during a twenty-seven week run on the chart.